-(I must admit, Changi is one well managed airport with plenty of signage to ensure everyone knows where to go – provided you know English.
+(When it comes to flight, I must admit, Changi is one well-managed airport with plenty of signage to ensure everyone knows where to go – provided you know English.
 Price of items sold at the airport is at the high side though.
 But I guess the most unsettling thing at the airport is seeing young girls walking around with sidearms – I am sure they are well trained on firearms and tactics but still, it is very unsettling.
-Image source: http://alicetravelstory.blogspot.com)
+Image source: Wikimedia)

 Overall, the journey was good – we made it in time for the business meetings with plenty of hours to spare, the meetings itself went smooth and without any major hiccups and I had one of the best coffees ever at a small stall by the roadside.

-We were half way through the meeting when I got a SMS saying that the return flight has been delayed by almost one hour.
+We were halfway through the meeting when I got an SMS saying that the return flight has been delayed by almost one hour.
 One hour delay was not that bad but considering that we had expected the meeting to finish early and will have at least couple of hours to spare, adding another one hour was not something we readily welcomed.
 But we were still grateful for the heads-up.

 The delayed flight was rescheduled to departure at 9.15 pm but by 9.20 pm, we did not see the plane at the departure gate.
 We wondered if there is going to be another unscheduled delay.
 At almost 10 pm, the plane finally taxied in and it was almost 10.30 pm when we finally took off – after almost 2 hours delayed.